 PEEK (Polyether Ether Ketone)

-PEEK (Polyetheretherketone) is a high temperature plastic renowned for its exceptional properties under high temperatures.
+PEEK (Polyetheretherketone) is a high temperature plastic known for its exceptional properties under high temperatures.
 It maintains continuous operation up to 250°C (482°F) and can briefly withstand up to 310°C (590°F) without significant degradation.
 PEEK’s thermal stability ensures minimal degradation, even in extreme environments, and it exhibits strong resistance to a variety of chemicals.
 Mechanically, it boasts high tensile strength and stiffness, along with good impact resistance.
 PEEK also exhibits excellent electrical properties, a low coefficient of thermal expansion for dimensional stability, and a V-0 flammability rating, indicating strong flame retardancy.

 Key Benefits: